tugot17/pmpp/chapter-4/README.md

 ### Exercise 9
 **A student mentions that they were able to multiply two 1024 × 1024 matrices using a matrix multiplication kernel with 32 × 32 thread blocks.
 The student is using a CUDA device that allows up to 512 threads per block and up to 8 blocks per SM.
 The student further mentions that each thread in a thread block calculates one element of the result matrix.
 What would be your reaction and why?**

-FIX IT

-The student is using block size of `32 x 32 = 1024` threads.
-The SM supports only up to 512 threads, so it will not be possible to use the setting he/she has chosen, they will have to use smaller blocks.
-A block size of `16x16=256` threads would be fitting.
-This would require `1024 × 1024 / 256 = 4.096` blocks that would be distributed accross the SMs.
+There are `1024 x 1024 = 1.048.576` elements in the matrix.
+The student is using a grid with `32 x 32 = 1024` blocks, each block supporting `512 threads`.
+In total, there will be only `1024 x 512 = 524.288` threads in the grid.
+Students claim that each thread is calculating only one element of the result matrix, which is not possible based on the above configuration.
+The number of SM blocks per SM is irrelevant for this problem.